Lil Durk: Chief Keef, Lil Reese, The Game, and Tyga

 Durk was involved in a rivalry between fellow Chicago rappers Chief Keef and Joseph "Lil JoJo" Coleman.
 After Durk released the song "L's Anthem", in which he dissed JoJo's affiliates, JoJo responded with the song "BDK (300K)", where he attacks Keef, Lil Reese, and Durk.
 The feud ended after Lil JoJo was shot and killed on September 4, 2012.
 After signing with Def Jam Recordings and Interscope Records in late 2012, tensions developed between Durk and Chief Keef's record label, Glo Gang.

+In the Summer of 2013, Lil Durk was arrested for gun charges.
+Chief Keef refused to pay $10,000 to bail him out, leading to the feud becoming official.
 After a social media exchange, Durk disassociated himself from Keef's label.
-Several diss tracks were released, including Durk's remix to Nicki Minaj's "Chiraq", where he attacked Keef and other rappers including Lil Reese, The Game, Tyga, and King L Durk called Keef "disrespectful" for turning his back on their friendship by supporting Tyga and The Game's own remix of "Chiraq".
+Several diss tracks were released, including Durk's remix to Nicki Minaj's "Chiraq", where he attacked Keef and other rappers including Lil Reese, The Game, Tyga, and King L.

+Durk called Keef "disrespectful" for turning his back on their friendship by supporting Tyga and The Game's own remix of "Chiraq".
 The feud ended on amicable terms in August 2014.

 Durk's feud with California rappers The Game and Tyga ignited in 2014, after releasing their remix to Nicki Minaj's "Chiraq", called "Chiraq to L.A.".
 This resulted in Durk and The Game releasing several diss tracks.
 Within a year, Durk squashed his feuds with Game and Tyga.

 YoungBoy Never Broke Again and Quando Rondo

 Durk has been embroiled in a feud between Only the Family protégé King Von and Baton Rouge rapper YoungBoy Never Broke Again.
 Von and Durk began to diss YoungBoy and vice versa through social media and their music.
 On November 6, 2020, King Von was shot and killed following an altercation with the YoungBoy Never Broke Again affiliate Quando Rondo.
 In 2022, following Von's death, and YoungBoy's release from jail, YoungBoy released "Bring the Hook", where he dissed King Von and rappers from Parkway Garden Homes.

 The song's release reignited issues between YoungBoy and Durk, which lead to Durk releasing the diss track of "Ahhh Ha".
 On the same day, YoungBoy released "I Hate YoungBoy", where he dissed Durk and his affiliates.
 He also dissed Apple Music for promoting Lil Durk.
 On May 4, 2023, media personality DJ Akademiks stated that YoungBoy and Durk had reconciled, but on May 8, YoungBoy dissed both Durk and Akademiks on Twitter.
 On the same day, he announced a new mixtape titled Richest Opp and its release date of May 12, 2023, the intended release date as Durk's album Almost Healed.